Brough Of Birsay

 About

-This site is closed, but the grounds are open to visitors.
+The Brough of Birsay is free to visit and open all year, but only accessible at low tide.
+Please note, the visitor centre is closed.
 Reach this very special tidal island by causeway to explore Pictish, Norse and medieval remains.
 Brooches, rings and dress pins found on the Brough of Birsay suggest that it was a Pictish power centre.

 Suggest edits to improve what we show.